Puff the Magic Dragon (TV special): Plot

 They continue their journey until they reach the starless sky, where jealous clouds block out the brightness of the stars.
 One of the stars falls, and Puff instructs Jackie to take the small star to the sky with the boat, which Puff gives butterfly wings.
 In order for the ship to fly, Puff has to get out of the boat, leaving Jackie alone to face his fears.
 Jackie then returns the star to the sky, brightening the sky.
 Puff rewards Jackie with a medal for bravery.

 Eventually they reach Honalee, which, instead of a paradise, turns out to be a gloomy place.
 This is revealed to be the work of living sneezes that out of depression made the place gloomy to fit their mood.
 Puff then orders Jackie to leave, as this is no place for him.
 After that Puff sadly walks to his cave, realizing he was not brave enough to defeat the sneezes.
 He is then reunited with Jackie, who returns with Very Long John and his chicken soup to cure the living sneezes of their colds, making them happy.
 They then return Honalee to its happy glory by singing.

 Once this is done, Puff and Jackie go back to Jackie's room and return Jackie to his body.
-Puff tells Jackie that thanks to his creativity he is now a brave boy and leaves, saying he will return to visit.
-Jackie's parents come into the room to find Jackie happy and talking again.
+Puff tells Jackie that thanks to his bravery he is now healed and is strong again, and thanks Jackie for helping him too.
+Puff tells Jackie that he must be brave to face growing up, that 'time is far stronger than magic.'
+Jackie says he'll never forget about Puff, to which puff replies, "We'll see."
+Puff leaves as Jackie's parents come into the room to find Jackie happy and talking again.
 They then hug Jackie and express their love for him.
 The film ends with Puff asking the audience if they just saw a dragon walk by, similar to what he asked Jackie at the beginning of the story.